-From the roadside there is no hint of the eight lodges that stand to attention, lined up along the coastline, just a discreet sign at the top of the driveway.
+From the roadside there is no hint of the eight lodges that stand to attention, lined up along the Fife coastal path, just a discreet sign at the top of the driveway.

 Inside, the heavy duty canvas makes light work of covering the spacious living and dining area, kitchen and bedrooms.
 More than enough room for just the two of us; each lodge sleeps six and has a double bed, two singles and a rather cool double cabin bed (yes it’s big enough for two adults if you wanted to call “dibs” on it before the kids!).

 We really liked the open plan aspect of our lodge and it’s ideal for families or friends spending time together.
 Options for cooking meals – on the wood-burning stove, a small gas hob or outside on the fire pit (it screams out for toasted marshmallows with hot chocolate).
 The kitchen is well equipped for serving up salads, steaks or boiled eggs in the mornings.
 Plenty of glasses for that cheeky gin at the end of the day, a bottle opener for the wine or a cafetière for fresh coffee to start the day.

 When you are away from home it’s the small details that count and it seems the team at Catchpenny have covered most bases: hot water bottles for each bed, extra wraps and blankets for sitting out on the deck, board games, local walking and bird books.

 In case you forget your shampoo, shower gel, washing up liquid, fear not because you will find eco friendly versions of all of these already in the bathroom and kitchen in the lodges too.
 I love that you are encouraged to make as little carbon footprint as possible during your stay.